jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 ---
- title: "Bayton.org goes AI-first: meet TONI"
+ title: "Bayton.org goes AI-first: meet MIKA"
  date: '2026-04-01'
  status: publish
  author: 'Jason Bayton'
  excerpt: "After years of writing documentation like some kind of medieval scribe, I'm embracing the future.
-Bayton.org is now AI-first, and your new guide is TONI."
+Bayton.org is now AI-first, and your new guide is MIKA."
  type: post
  tags:
      - General